harvardinformatics/snpArcher/docs/setup.md

 In order to specify samples that were sequenced multiple times in your sample sheet, you must:
 1. Create a duplicate row for each unit of sequencing
 2. Ensure the `BioSample` value is the same across all rows for the sample.
 3. Give each row a unique `Run` value.
-This allows snpArcher to collect all alignments for a `BioSample`.
+This allows snpArcher to collect all read pairs for a `BioSample`.
+All runs for a sample will be mapped separately to the genome and subsequently merged.
 4. Give each row a unique `LibraryName` value, if applicable.
 Used for marking duplicates, `LibraryName` should be the same in cases where the same library prep was sequenced across multiple lanes.
 See [here](https://gatk.broadinstitute.org/hc/en-us/articles/360035890671-Read-groups) for more info.

 For example, consider we have 2 samples: `A` and `B`. `Sample A` was sequenced 3 times, 2 of which were derived from the same library prep, and the other was a unique library. `Sample B `was only sequenced once.
 Below is how the sample sheet would look in order to define these relationships.
 Note, only the relevant fields have been included.